80sgreek/react-github-most-stars/README.md

 - Code Coverage with [coveralls](https://coveralls.io/)
 - E2E Testing with Jest + [Puppeteer](https://github.com/GoogleChrome/puppeteer)
 - Serverside Rendering with...
 I need to investigate this 🤷
+- Acessibility (need to check this UI is accessible using screen readers and make necessary changes if not)
+- Prepare structure for SASS/CSS to allow for variables, mixins and utility classes to be added in the future